SoftwareKater/nx-confusion/documentation/ARTICLE.md

 * Users can join their own room.
 After player 2 joined, the room should be closed for new connections.
 Curretly player 2 users can be kicked out by other joining users.

 * Build data structures for all variables that currently have the type `any`.
+* Extract material imports into a library.
+* Modularize the frontend.
+Create a folder modules next to the components folder.
+In that folder create a folder dialogs/components.
+Now move all contens of the old app/components/dialogs into the folder app/modules/dialogs/components.
+Create a new file app/modules/dialogs/dialog.module.ts and declare all dialogs here.
+Remove the declaration of the dialogs from app/app.module.ts and instead import the new DialogModule and add it the imports array.